I was writing in my apartment, not really minding my TV, when a news headline made my heart stop.

 When I worked at a commercial bank, we had different levels of membership with the highest one offering free personal checks and official checks, as well as exclusive tickets to games, Broadway shows and many other benefits.

 Most banks use your minimum combined balance, including debt like mortgages or even credit cards, to categorize you as a preferred member.
 For instance, because I have a mortgage, I don’t pay for bank checks, money orders, checkbooks and all the fees listed above.

 Why?
 Because the bank already makes money off me from the interest on my mortgage.
 The beauty of this is, I could have only $50 in my checking account, need an official check for $49 and get charged nothing — with just a dollar in my account.

 Stop letting bank fees tear holes in your budget.

 Signing up for direct deposit can help you waive some fees, depending on your bank.
-For example, Wells Fargo will waive the fee if you direct deposit $500 or more each month.
 Ask your bank representative about your options.